integer-net/Solr/doc/manual.md

 - integernet_solr_product_collection_load_after
 - integernet_solr_can_index_product

-For further information about these events, their parameters and usage, as well as an example module, please see our [blog post](https://www.integer-net.com/utilizing-events-of-integernet_solr-an-example/).
+For further information about these events, their parameters and usage, as well as a sample module, please see our [blog post](https://www.integer-net.com/utilizing-events-of-integernet_solr-an-example/).

 Possible Problems and their solutions
 -------------------------------------